 Our match ticket search results

 That’s where we step in.
-Matches at White Hart Lane were always in high demand, and that’s likely to continue for their one-season tenancy at Wembley.
-In fact, with the club doing so well on the pitch and the novelty factor of Wembley Stadium also taking effect, Tottenham could well see unprecedented levels of interest this season.
+Matches at the old White Hart Lane were always in high demand, and that’s likely to continue at their new home.
+In fact, with the club doing so well on the pitch and the novelty factor of a brand new stadium also taking effect, Tottenham could well see unprecedented levels of interest this season.
 However, that doesn’t necessarily mean you won’t be able to get a ticket.
 We’ve done some research and outlined some of the best options available below.

-With Wembley holding a capacity of 90,000, there’s a high chance that tickets will go on general sale for a number of Spurs home games during the 2017/18 season.
+With Tottenham Hotspur Stadium holding a capacity of 62,000 (double that of their old ground), there’s a good chance that tickets will go on general sale for a number of Spurs home games during the 2017/18 season.
 This means that you don’t necessarily need to be a Club Member to have a chance of getting a ticket.
 Details about when tickets go on sale are permanently updated on the club website, so you’re advised to keep an eye on that.
 If you’re happy to push the boat out, another option is a Hospitality package.
-Tottenham have created a number of bespoke match-day packages for their season at Wembley that include access to the stadium’s exclusive 120 Club, a champagne reception, four course meal and match seats in a prime location.
+Tottenham have created a number of bespoke match-day packages for their new stadium that include a champagne receptions, gourmet meals and match seats in a prime location.